Skip to main content

 2. Khoj

 Khoj positions itself as "Your AI second brain".
-Over 34,600 GitHub stars and Y Combinator backing (Batch W24) make it one of the most established personal AI assistants on the market.
+Over 35,100 GitHub stars (as of June 2026) and Y Combinator backing (Batch W24) make it one of the most established personal AI assistants on the market.

 Khoj focuses on knowledge work.
 You index your notes, documents, PDFs, and emails, and Khoj becomes a searchable second brain.
 Custom agents, scheduled automations, and Deep Research for longer research sessions are built in.
 Khoj runs in your browser, in Obsidian, in Emacs, as a desktop app, and even via WhatsApp.